How objects and credentials are synchronized in an Azure Active Directory Domain Services managed domain

 Synchronization from on-premises AD DS to Azure AD and Azure AD DS

 Azure AD Connect is used to synchronize user accounts, group memberships, and credential hashes from an on-premises AD DS environment to Azure AD.
 Attributes of user accounts such as the UPN and on-premises security identifier (SID) are synchronized.
-To sign in using Azure AD Domain Services, legacy password hashes required for NTLM and Kerberos authentication are also synchronized to Azure AD.
+To sign in using Azure AD DS, legacy password hashes required for NTLM and Kerberos authentication are also synchronized to Azure AD.

 If you configure write-back, changes from Azure AD are synchronized back to the on-premises AD DS environment.
 For example, if a user changes their password using Azure AD self-service password management, the password is updated back in the on-premises AD DS environment.